Carolyn Aguilar is Professor of Architecture at the Universidad Iberoamericana (IBERO) in Mexico City, Mexico.

 She received two Outstanding Teacher Awards, and was the first woman to be named Head of the Department of Architecture at IBERO.
 She was recipient of the Living Building Hero 2012 presented at the Living Future 2012 Congress.

 She is also Secretary of the Board of the International Living Future Institute based in Seattle, WA, USA.
 The International Living Future Institute is a leading NGO that focuses on the transformation to a world that is socially just, culturally rich and ecologically restorative.
 The institute offers green building and infrastructure solutions that move across scales (from single room renovations to neighborhoods or whole cities).

-Carolyn Aguilar was coordinator of the LafargeHolcim Forum “Re-inventing Construction” held at IBERO in 2010, was Head of the LafargeHolcim Awards jury for region Latin America in 2011, and also handed over the Global LafargeHolcim Awards finalist certificate to Francisco Pardo and Julio Amezcua at the 5th LafargeHolcim Forum 2016 on “Infrastructure Space” held in Detroit, USA.
+Carolyn Aguilar was coordinator of the LafargeHolcim Forum “Re-inventing Construction” held at IBERO in 2010 and was Head of the LafargeHolcim Awards jury for region Latin America in 2011.
+She handed over the Global LafargeHolcim Awards finalist certificate to Francisco Pardo and Julio Amezcua at the 5th LafargeHolcim Forum 2016 on “Infrastructure Space” held in Detroit, USA.